-Figure 53 Graph comparing heating system use of the Pinewood control portable (P2-Blue) with the energy efficient portable (P5-Red).
+Figure 65 Graph comparing heating system use of the Pinewood control portable (P2-Blue) with the energy efficient portable (P5-Red).
 Note the energy efficient portable's high energy use during the Christmas holidays due to incorrectly configured heating system controls.

-- the heating and cooling system off during holidays and vacations.
-Though energy use was reduced when the portable was unoccupied, use was still excessive (Figure 53). - Higher air leakage in the energy efficient portable than the control portable.
+- Higher air leakage in the energy efficient portable than the control portable.
 Blower door testing found 19 ACH at 50 Pa in the energy efficient classroom compared to nine ACH at 50 Pa in the control classroom.
 Follow-up blower door, smoke stick, and APT pressure tests indicated that the predominant leakage path tracked through the T-bar ceiling and into the vented attic due to an ineffective air barrier in the energy efficient portable.
 The control portable contains taped ceiling drywall. - No initial HVAC commissioning by the HVAC supplier or the school district. - Significant HVAC system alterations (including rewiring, ventilation system VOC sensor replacement with a CO2 sensor, and modifications to other aspects of the HVAC control system) during 2001 by maintenance staff and the HVAC supplier, unbeknownst to BAIHP staff.
 Calibration testing done by scientists at the Florida Solar Energy Center on the CO2 sensors showed significant drift in output results.
-This made data collected virtually unusable.
+This made data collected virtually unusable. - The use of plug-in electric heaters during the winter of 2001 by the resident teacher because of room comfort problems.
+This led to significant room temperature variations and monitoring data showed high plug-load energy use.

-Figure 54 Ventilation system testing at North Thurston School District.
+Figure 66 Ventilation system testing at North Thurston School District.

-- The use of plug-in electric heaters during the winter of 2001 by the resident teacher because of room comfort problems.
-This led to significant room temperature variations and monitoring data showed high plug-load energy use. - Poor fresh air flow design with the fresh air intake and exhaust fan positioned so they create a "short circuit" of fresh air, bypassing the students and teacher.
+Poor fresh air flow design with the fresh air intake and exhaust fan positioned so they create a "short circuit" of fresh air, bypassing the students and teacher.